dgpdev/Digipulse-larva/README.md

   - The network Nodes, known as `dgp-node`.
   - The backend infrastructure connecting all the nodes and providing a blockchain.

-During the *larva release*, the backend infrastructure is out of scope since this will not be disclosed until the *drone release* to prevent copycats.
+During the *larva release*, the backend infrastructure is out of scope since this will not be disclosed until the *drone release* to protect our investors against copycats.

+#### The network Nodes

+@d3, please fill out in nice works what the nodes will do, and how they will earn from sharing storage.

 Alpha release terms, conditions and meaning